 We’re in the second leg of our journey into linear regression.
-In last lab, we learned about simple linear regression and model fit.
-In this lab, we go through the R functions for running regression diagnostics and multiple linear regression.
+In last lab, we learned about simple and multiple linear regression and model fit.
+In this lab, we go through the R functions for running regression diagnostics.
+We also cover other aspects of linear regression modelling.
 The objectives of this lab are as follows

 1. Learn how to run diagnostic tools to evaluate Ordinary Least Squares (OLS) regression assumptions